pronoiac/the-manual/the-manual.md

 Their public are encouraged to believe they are.
 All that is happening is that the new young, waving fields of corn are allowed to grow full and ripe before a very strange combined harvester will come along and pick the few lucky ears of corn while the rest of the field cheer, whither and die.
 A new harvest is always needed.
-1988 saw the latest wou~d-be revolution happen in pop music.
+1988 saw the latest would-be revolution happen in pop music.

 The DJ, with his pair of Technics and box of records can make it to the top with a little help from a sample machine, squiggly bass line and beat box.
 Yet again this was interpreted as the masses finally liberating the means of making music from all the undesirables and now terminally unhip.